Texas 2nd Congressional District: Texan Right district. In 2024, voted R+24%. Republican peak: R+45 in 2012.

 Texas's 2nd Congressional District stretches across northeastern Houston suburbs and exurbs, where rapid demographic diversification has compressed margins that once ran deep red, making it one of the more closely watched seats in the state's congressional delegation.

-Its demographics — a population of 1,051,106, a 41% non-Hispanic-white share, a median household income of $79,901 — situate the district close to national averages on several dimensions.
+A population of 1,051,106, a 41% non-Hispanic-white share, and a median household income of $79,901 describe the district.

 Compare two places, side by side